 3 Things You Can’t Ask Tenants | Fair Housing Violations

-California, the Golden state.
-Along with the sun and fun, your rental property is located in the most litigious state in the union.
-Sorry about being a Debbie downer but the facts are the number of fair housing lawsuits continue to rise within the state.
+The Golden state of California, along with the sun and fun is the most litigious state in the union.
+The number of fair housing lawsuits unfortunately continues to rise within the state.

 The good news for landlords is that most complaints are avoidable.
-Hiring professional property management to manage your rental property would be the first step in protecting against fair housing claims.
-If you’re managing your own rental property then it’s important to understand the current fair housing laws and what can and can not be asked of potential or existing tenants.
+Hiring a professional property manager is the first step in protecting against fair housing claims.

 Asking a prospective or existing tenant about their country of origin is a violation of State & Federal law.
-Even in seemingly harmless conversation that leads to asking a person if they are Chinese or Japanese is considered a violation.
+A seemingly harmless conversation that leads to asking a person if they’re Chinese or Japanese is considered a violation.

-It may be an innocent enough question, especially if the prospective tenant or existing tenant has an accent but it’s actually against the Fair Housing Act to ask questions regarding someone’s nationality.
-A landlord cannot ask about nationality or upbringing either, or a spouse’s.
+It may be an innocent enough question, especially if the prospective tenant or existing tenant has an accent but it’s actually against The Fair Housing Act to ask questions regarding someone’s nationality or upbringing either, or a spouse’s.

 This is all information that should have no bearing on an application, or suitability as a tenant.
 If a landlord does ask, the penalties can be severe.

-It is unlawful to ask a prospective or existing tenant if they have an assistive living animal.
+It is unlawful to ask or refuse tenancy to a prospective or existing tenant if they have an assistive living animal.
 Tenants with assistive living animals is on the rise.
 The majority of tenants who need assistive living animals require them for legitimate disabilities and are protected under state and federal law.
-It is unlawful to refuse tenancy to anyone because of an assistive living animal.

-Unfortunately, the industry is noticing that many tenants are using this law to certify their pet via online certification to bypass landlords who do not want to rent to tenants with pets.
+Unfortunately, the industry is noticing many tenants are abusing this law via online pet certification to bypass landlords who don’t want to rent to tenants with pets.

-Regardless of legitimacy this is a grey area.
-A landlord may think they are inquiring about the pet or animal but the law may interpret they are inquiring about the tenants disability and that’s a violation of state and federal law.
-Best practice is to not ask and allow for the tenant to disclose based on the no pet tenancy terms.
+Regardless of certificate legitimacy, this is a grey area for landlords because the law may interpret they’re inquiring about the tenants disability which is a violation of state and federal law.
+The best practice is not to inquire and allow for the tenant to disclose based on the no pet tenancy terms.

 Asking a prospective tenant about their children is a violation of state and federal law.
 Tenants with children are protected under familial status and the mere asking of the question is a violation.
 Even inquiring about someone’s pregnancy is a violation.

-Anything relating to kids, whether it’s their ages, how many you have, where they go to school, or if you’re planning to have any, it’s all off limits.
+Questions regarding ages, amounts, school, or if the applicant/tenant is planning on having children is a violation.
 A landlord should never initiate questions regarding children and tenants may even refuse to answer application questions regarding children.